 The Arthur Westlake Museum

-The museum was formally reopened on Saturday August 15th 2015.
+The museum was formally reopened and rededicated on Saturday August 15th 2015.
 A report on the opening ceremony is available here.

 Photographer Jon KelseybrDate taken 15082015